This fact sheet is for information only. You should get legal advice about your personal situation.

 Less the new loan repayments - Did I give the credit provider any false or misleading information?
 Did I give them any forged documents?
 If you have any concerns, get legal advice.

-Consider whether you agree with the credit provider’s assessment that the loan was suitable for you.
+Consider whether you agree with the credit provider’s assessment that the credit was suitable for you.
 If not, why?

 Complain

 If you have given the lender false information, get legal advice first.
-There is normally not a problem if you made a mistake or miscalculation on your application.
-But if you intentionally or recklessly lied or used forged documents, you need legal advice first.
-It can be a criminal offence, like ‘obtaining money by deception’.
+Generally, mistakes or a miscalculation on your application are okay.
+However, if you intentionally or recklessly lied or used forged documents, get legal advice as it can be a criminal offence, like ‘obtaining money by deception’.
 Legal advice is confidential – you can then choose what steps to take next.

-Get legal advice about the outcome you can expect, and whether you should continue payments – complaints take time to resolve.
+Get legal advice about the outcome you can expect, and whether you should continue payments while your complaint is ongoing.
+Complaints take time to resolve.

 Complain first to the credit provider’s internal dispute resolution team.
 Contact details are available on the AFCA website.
 Use our Responsible Lending sample letter.